eriskooo/juniemvc/.junie/guidelines.md

   * Broken references
 * Fix any reported issues before committing changes to the API specification.
 * You can also use `npm start` to preview the documentation and `npm run build` to bundle the specification into a single file.

+## 17. Use Project Lombok
+* Use Lombok to reduce boilerplate code.
+* Enable annotation processing for your IDE to generate boilerplate code for you.
+* When adding builder to a class, if the class extends another class, add `@SuperBuilder` for the builder.

+## 18. Use Mapstruct for Type Conversions
+* Use Mapstruct to convert between domain objects and DTOs.
+* Use `@Mapper` to configure the mapping between the two classes.
+* Use `@Mapping` to configure the mapping between the two fields.
+* After modifying a Mapper, recompile the project to generate the new Mapper implementation.
+* Use Mappers to update existing entities.

+## 19. Service Operations
+* When updating existing entities, use Mappers to update existing entities.
+The entity should be fetched from the database and then updated using the mapper prior to saving the entity back to the database.